 Paddles that offer Standard Performance give you Werner's heritage and advanced design features at introductory prices.
 For those recreational paddlers, we still want you to experience the feel of a Werner Paddle on the water.
-These paddles may not have all the advanced designs features, materials and fit options but we will never give up our core philosophies of light swing weight, balance and smooth stable strokes.
+These paddles may not have all the advanced designs features, materials and fit options but we will never give up our core philosophies of light swing weight, balance and smooth, stable strokes.
 Our fiberglass reinforced nylon blades are quite sturdy, so although paying a penalty in swing weight they will be much stronger than lesser quality materials.
-Our shaft uses a carbon blend to combine light weight and strength.
-We also spend a lot of time testing flex.
+Our shaft uses a carbon-fiberglass blend to combine light weight, flex, and strength.
 With each stroke you’ll feel just the perfect amount of flex, making the paddle softer on your joints while delivering the power you need.

 Our Ultimate performance brings together all of our most advanced designs.
 Paddles that offer Ultimate Performance have an exceptionally light, buoyant and quiet feel on the water.
 Our blades designed with more volume creates a blade profile that displaces more water for a significantly lighter, more buoyant feel on the water.
 The added buoyancy assists the blade from the water at the exit of the stroke.
 This allows you to use less energy on long paddle outings, creates a more stable brace, and enhances kayak rolls in aerated water.
 The smooth back profile increases paddle performance by allowing water to flow uninterrupted.
 This results in smooth, quiet, fluid strokes, in all directions.
 Our carbon shaft combines light weight with our reputation for strength, derived for the experience of handcrafting paddles for the most extreme users.
 We also spend quite a bit of time testing flex.
 With each stroke you feel just the perfect amount of flex, making the paddle softer on your joints.
 In your hands you feel balance, and our lightest swing weight paddles derive from a combination of our lightest weight carbon and fiberglass.
 Longer days on the water are ahead.
 Although our best paddling paddle, the Ultimate performance level does compromise impact resistance for light weight and performance.
 Strong for its intended use, paddlers should be mindful that these paddles should be used, but not abused.